Pageboy/amalion/_catalogue/innovation-ecosystems-in-africa.md

 ### **About the Editors**

 **Olugbenga Adesida** is a Development Policy and Scenarios Planning specialist and co-founder of the Africa Innovation Summit and the technology enterprise Bonako based in Cabo Verde.
 He is Associate Editor of the *African Journal of Science, Technology, Innovation and Development,* Director of the Africa Leadership Institute, and a board member of the Pedro Pires Leadership Institute.
 He holds a doctorate from the London School of Economics, UK, with a thesis on the role of intermediary institutions in the diffusion of complex technological innovations.

 **Geci Karuri-Sebina** is an Associate Professor with the University of Witwatersrand’s School of Governance, Adjunct Professor at University of Cape Town (African Centre for Cities), Associate of the South African Cities Network, and a founding Director of the Southern African Node of the Millennium Project.
 She is active across a number of sectors including as board member and Vice President of AfricaLics, organizer of the Civic Tech Innovation Network, and Africa Regional Editor for the journal *foresight*.

-**Geci Karuri-Sebina** is an Associate Professor with the University of Witwatersrand’s School of Governance, Adjunct Professor at University of Cape Town (African Centre for Cities), Associate of the South African Cities Network, and a founding Director of the Southern African Node of the Millennium Project.
-She is active across a number of sectors including as board member and Vice President of AfricaLics, organizer of the Civic Tech Innovation Network, and Africa Regional Editor for the journal *foresight*.